eclipse-opensmartclide/smartclide-architectural-pattern/README.md

 **pattern**
 Type: String

-Description: This is pattern name that is selected by the user.
-The endpoint expects one of the six following valid arguments:
+Description: This is the pattern name that is selected by the user.
+The endpoint expects one of the six following valid parameters:

 - Event-driven
 - Layered